abcgz133/ChiSquare_Binning/README.md

 ![avatar](./graphics/ChiMerge_Methodology.png)
 # Section 1 Preface
-This model predicts the delinquency probability of the credit card user by using Chi-Square Binning with Logistic Regression Algorithm.
-Furthermore the system then scores the user bases on their probability.
+This model predicts the delinquency probability of the credit card users by applying Chi-Square Binning method with Logistic Regression(Machine Learning) Algorithm.
+Furthermore the system converts the probability into so called "credit score".

 ## 1.1 Data